deb-intel/GramineTest/Documentation/quickstart.rst

 Install Gramine from binaries
 ===========

-These instructions describe how to install Gramine.
+These instructions describe how to install Gramine from binaries.
+If you prefer to work with source file, go to :doc:`devel/building`.

 .. highlight:: sh